-Employment of biological technicians is projected to grow 7 percent from 2018 to 2028, faster than the average for all occupations.
-Continued growth in biotechnology and medical research is expected to increase demand for these workers.
+Employment of biological technicians is projected to grow 9 percent from 2021 to 2031, faster than the average for all occupations.
+Demand for biological and medical research is expected to increase the need for biological technicians.

 Employment of Medical Scientists

 Employment of medical scientists is projected to grow 17 percent from 2021 to 2031, much faster than the average for all occupations.
 Demand for medical scientists will stem from greater demand for a variety of healthcare services as the population continues to age and rates of chronic disease continue to increase.